builab/DomainFit/README.md

 The program works for Linux and MacOS.
 For MacOS, a bit more modification is needed.

+Update: 2024/06/15 It seems like parsing using PAE is a lot better.
+From AFDB, you can download the json in the same folder as the PDB.
+With ColabFold prediction, use the copy_colabfold_predictions.py.
+With AF3, it is a bit tricky.
+You can use the rank_AF3_models.py and copy_AF3_predictions.py but it is not as straight forward to use.

 ### Software and Package Requirements
 1. **Phenix** v1.21 or higher (https://phenix-online.org/)